-SGE (Sun Grid Engine) is the batch system used at PDSF.
+Univa Grid Engine (UGE) is the batch system used at PDSF.
 This is a fork of the Sun Grid Engine (SGE).

-PDSF batch jobs have a 1 day equivalent wallclock limit.
-On the fastest nodes (2.3GHz) it is 1 day and on slower nodes the time limit is extended by the processor speed ratio.
-If your job attempts to run beyond the wallclock limit SGE will kill it.
+PDSF batch jobs have a 1 day wallclock limit.
+If your job attempts to run beyond the wallclock limit UGE will kill it.

-The total number of jobs (running, pending or otherwise) in SGE for all users is limited to 30,000 and the number of jobs a single user can have at any one time is limited to 5000.
-Since PDSF is a shared facility any jobs that are detrimental to the overall performance of the batch system are subject to being deleted at the discretion of the PDSF staff in which case you will be notified and asked to adjust your workflow as necessary.
+The total number of jobs (running, pending or otherwise) for all users is limited to 30,000 and the number of jobs a single user can have at any one time is limited to 5000.
+Since PDSF is a shared facility any jobs that are detrimental to the overall performance of the batch system are subject to being deleted at the discretion of the PDSF staff.
+If this happens, you will be notified and asked to adjust your workflow as necessary.

-If you are planning to submit thousands of short jobs concurrently consider using job arrays if possible to reduce SGE accounting overhead.
+If you are planning to submit thousands of short jobs concurrently consider using job arrays if possible to reduce UGE accounting overhead.
 See Using job arrays.

 |Action||How to do it||Comment|